FAQ / GENERAL

 We’ve embedded this view in the design of all the aspects of Fractured, such as combat, environments, economic systems, civilizations and character progression, so that you’ll be able to truly call every game session “unique”.

 It’s not.
 We’ve always felt that sandbox MMOs tend to discourage players who don’t appreciate hostile interactions.
 Because of this, we have designed a unique universe that will allow you to choose whether to start in a brutal open-PvP environment (Tartaros), a solely cooperative one (Arboreus) or a mix of the two (Syndesia), according to your race of choice.
 Travels between planets and interactions with other races will be possible, but subject to limitations.

 4. What are the camera and controls of the game?

 Fractured uses an isometric camera attached to the player's character.
 The mouse is used for movement and to perform most interactions, including attacking and interacting with items and other creatures.
 Keyboard shortcuts and hotkeys are available for spellcasting and opening / closing different game menus.

 The game is being developed for computers running Windows, macOS and Linux.
-While support for all these three operating systems is planned to be available on full release, it is possible that only Windows support will be available during alpha / beta.
-Clarifications on this issue will be released when the game approaches Alpha / Beta testing.
+While support for all these three operating systems is planned to be available on full release, only Windows support is available during alpha, while macOS and Linux clients should be launched during beta or at full release.